mizuikk/codex-openai-wrapper/README.md

 - The dev server should bind to `0.0.0.0` via `wrangler.toml` `[dev] ip = "0.0.0.0"`.
 - Ensure there is no `wrangler.jsonc` at the repository root (tests use `test/wrangler.jsonc` to avoid overriding dev config).
 - You can also force the address: `npx wrangler dev --ip 0.0.0.0`.
-- SSE note: 在 default/safe/list 模式下，`Accept: text/event-stream` 会被强制设置；`override` 模式可修改 `Accept`，可能影响流式行为。
+- SSE note: In default/safe/list modes, `Accept: text/event-stream` is enforced; `override` mode can modify `Accept`, which may affect streaming behavior.

 ### Debug Endpoints